-Guidance on support from the State sector
+Guidance on support from public service agencies

-- 14 While inter-party negotiations to form a government are the business of politicians, negotiating parties may seek access to the State sector for information and analysis on issues that might form part of any coalition, support or other agreement. - 15 The State Services Commissioner manages any involvement by officials in the government formation process.
-The Commissioner has issued guidance in relation to this process, entitled Negotiations Between Political Parties to Form a Government: Guidelines on Support from the State Sector.
-It is expected that all agencies in the State sector will follow the process set out in the guidelines.
+While inter-party negotiations to form a government are the business of politicians, negotiating parties may seek access to public service agencies for information and analysis on issues that might form part of any coalition, support or other agreement.
+The process for seeking such information or analysis is set out in Schedule 3 of the Public Service Act 2020.